 Maintain a positive attitude and be flexible.
 Those two skills can save you from many future career headaches.
 Not everyone will be willing to connect.
 Remember that networking is a two-way street.
 Prioritize your connections based on who has a job you'd love to do, or who works for one of your target employers, and focus your efforts strategically.

-Always personalize connection messages to new people on sites like LinkedIn to let the potential contact know you're not arbitrarily clicking every "Connect" button in Suggested Contacts.
+Always personalize connection messages to new people on sites like LinkedIn to let the potential contact know you're not arbitrarily clicking every "Connect" button in your suggested contacts.
 Keep connection messages brief and to the point.
-I'd recommend not going into personal detail this early on or putting potential connections on the spot: just invite them to be a connection or offer your email address as a point of contact.
+I'd recommend not going into personal detail this early on or putting potential connections on the spot; just invite them to be a connection or offer your email address as a point of contact.

-Something as simple as, "Hi Jane, I've enjoyed following your contributions to XYZ Group and agreed with your review of Acme Co article you posted.
+You can say something as simple as, "Hi Jane, I've enjoyed following your contributions to XYZ Group and agreed with your review of the Acme Co article you posted.
 I am also a (insert job title here) and would like to connect with you.
 Please let me know if I can be of any help.
 Thanks."

-Short, simple, with a personal reference and offer to help, shows that you are trying to form a mutually beneficial relationship.
+A short and simple message with a personal reference and offer to help shows that you are trying to form a mutually beneficial relationship.

 This is where actively participating in Twitter chats or LinkedIn groups can help build your knowledge.
 Sharing ideas with others that are passionate about their field can keep you motivated and engaged in your line of work.
-After developing these relationships, opportunities can arise off-screen as well.
-Assisting in a volunteer effort that was coordinated online, attending a networking event that was promoted online, a speaking event, or a job club—read the information about the events your network is posting and try to commit to going when your schedule permits.
+After developing these relationships, opportunities can arise off-screen as well—assisting in a volunteer effort that was coordinated online or attending a networking event, speaking event, or job club that was promoted online.
+Read the information about the events your network is posting and try to commit to going when your schedule permits.

 Impress Hiring Managers That May Google You

-A hiring manager may look you up on Google during some point of the job search process.
+A hiring manager may look you up on Google at some point in the job search process.
 If you actively network across platforms such as LinkedIn or Twitter, or attend events in person, your Google search results page may show these stories and profiles.

 Any site you join for professional networking purposes should serve as a complement to your resume.
-That means whether you post blogs, tweets, or share information on LinkedIn, all your content should be professional and error free.
-These pages can validate your candidacy and make you stand out among the competition.
+That means whether you post blogs, tweets, or share information on LinkedIn, all your content should be professional and error-free.
+These can validate your candidacy and make you stand out among the competition.